 When asked by a bystander in the courtroom what his future holds, Hopkins said he is thinking about going to law school.

 Another surpise occured at the beginning of the trial when one juror asked to be released from the jury citing personal troubles.
-Buehler’s attorney, Millie Thompson said the juror was having symptoms of mental illness including paranoia and an inability to make a decision in a jury, because of fear from a group.
+Buehler’s attorney, Billie Thompson, said the juror was having symptoms of mental illness including paranoia and an inability to make a decision in a jury, because of fear from a group.

 Although, the juror never specified to the court any particular group.
 Thompson said she didn’t object to the juror being dismissed.
 But she did object to the state’s request for a mistrial.